connectedcars/docs/push-v2.md

-  string type = 1;        // String enum describing event type, see types below int64 id = 2;           // An auto incrementing ID, not unique per event since each shard has their own counter int64 vehicle_id = 4;   // ID of the associated vehicle message Timestamp {
+  string type = 1;        // String enum describing event type, see types below int64 id = 2;           // An auto incrementing ID, not unique per event since each shard has their own counter int64 vehicle_id = 4;   // ID of the associated vehicle string organization_key = 6; // Organization key for the vehicle
+  message Timestamp {
     // Represents seconds of UTC time since Unix epoch
     // 1970-01-01T00:00:00Z.
 Must be from 0001-01-01T00:00:00Z to